sime/cv/README.md

 Simon Males

 ===========

 Business Savvy Developer
 ------------------------
 I'm a developer turned engineering manager.
 Coming from a support role, to system administration, full stack development, and now into a leadership role I enjoy thoroughly.
-Working with product management, I assist the team to devise solutions that can be delivered in an iterative manner.
-You'll find me collaborating with stakeholders on technical requirements and expected behaviours, always keeping my team's individual and shared needs in scope.
+Working with product management, I guide the engineering team to devise solutions that can be delivered in an iterative manner.
+You'll find me collaborating with stakeholders on technical requirements and expected user behaviours, onboarding teams to an internally developed SDK and keeping the team's individual and shared needs in scope.

 Location: Berlin, Germany